 Digitalization and globalization is one of the topmost goals the world wants to achieve.
 This goal is gradually becoming a reality as the world is gradually becoming a global village with each sector contributing its quota.
-The financial sector of the world economy is also seeking for ways to digitalize its sector with more focus on the digitalization of currencies (cryptocurrency).
+The financial sector of the world economy is also seeking ways to digitalize its sector with more focus on the digitalization of currencies (cryptocurrency).
 The concept of cryptocurrency is to provide an electronic or digital means of exchange between parties.
-This is a welcome development however, there are concerns about its concept and the future of the Nigerian currency, Naira.
+This is a welcome development however, there are concerns about its concept and the future of the Nigerian currency, the Naira.

 Bitcoin was invented in 2008 by an unidentified person or group of people who disguised under the name ‘Satoshi Nakamoto’.
-Before 2008, there had been other online currencies that had been created before bitcoin such as B-money, Bi-gold but were not developed.
+Before 2008, there had been other online currencies that had been created before bitcoin such as B-money, and Bi-gold but were not developed.
 In 2009, Bitcoin was made available to the public.

-Basically, bitcoins are used for three main purposes which is quite similar to foreign currencies.
+Basically, bitcoins are used for three main purposes which are quite similar to foreign currencies.
 It could be used to settle transactions, as an investment vehicle and also, as a trading instrument.
 In Nigeria, Bitcoin is mostly seen as a very lucrative investment instrument in Nigeria.

-Bitcoin is an online currency but cash is used for purchase at first instance.
+Bitcoin is an online currency but cash is used for purchases at first instance.
 This, therefore, brings about the movement of physical cash and therefore involves the monetary system and consequently the financial sector.
 With this, there should be some regulators behind the use of cryptocurrencies in the economy.
 The monetary system is controlled by the Central Bank of Nigeria.

 On the other hand, individuals purchase the coin with the aim of selling it at a later date and at a higher price so as to realize some gains (this is quite similar to forex trading), and some purchase it to add it to their investment portfolio.
 Securities are often controlled by the Security Exchange Commission.